System Architecture

 -

-- Actor responses are recorded in the Event Chain
+Output Handling: - Actor responses are recorded in the Event Chain

 - Responses are delivered to requesters